narlock/WeatherMessageAPI/README.md

     "weatherInformation": {
         "city": "New York",
         "countryCode": "US",
-        "temp": 20,
+        "temp": 42,
+        "unit": "F",
-        "description": "Cloudy",
+        "description": "Clear"
     },
     "status": "QUEUED",
-    "message": "Hello there, currently it's cloudy with a temperature of 20 degrees in New York!"
+    "message": "Hello there, currently it's clear with a temperature of 42 degrees F in New York, US!"
 }
 ```